-Increased affordability criteria has led to interest only mortgages becoming less common, particularly for high net worth individuals.
+Increased affordability criteria have led to interest-only mortgages becoming less common, particularly for high net worth individuals.
 However, we have access to an extensive network of lenders so will be able to take a complete view of your situation and guide you in the interest only mortgage market.

 Secondary property, bonus income, stocks and shares can all be used as leverage – or a mixture of interest only and capital and interest can also be a good option.

 For higher levels of borrowing or low loan to values, interest-only is still readily available.
 For high net worth individuals with a strong financial profile and the ability to repay the mortgage, this type of mortgage makes sense – especially from a long-term planning perspective.

 In our view, interest-only mortgages are an important product for many, especially in London.

 It’s a viable product for people whose income is made up of large bonuses or commissions, and it’s also sensible for those who plan to live in their property for a short time, or have other assets which will cover their mortgage debt.

 Many of our clients request interest-only mortgages at the outset of our conversations and we are experienced in arranging such property financing.
 However, we will always discuss the availability of them and any other options to ensure it’s the correct route for your circumstances.

 Keep up to date with all the latest market news and mortgage advice